f-lab-edu/template-repo/app/docs/decisions/0004-use-openresty-redis-for-rate-limiting.md

 - **Dependence on Redis**
   If Redis becomes unavailable, rate-limiting behavior may degrade and fallback strategies are required.
 High availability options for Redis such as Sentinel and Cluster is required.

+- **Fallback Rate Limiting with user_id Header by Default Nginx Rate Limiting** When Redis is completely unavailable, Nginx rate limits by its embedded rate limiting mechanism with user-id header.